glennj/exercism.io/awk/say/README.md

 ### Based on

-A variation on JavaRanch CattleDrive, exercise 4a - http://www.javaranch.com/say.jsp
+A variation on the JavaRanch CattleDrive, Assignment 4 - https://coderanch.com/wiki/718804